-16. You can ask for a copy of your information we hold about you by writing to us, or contacting the Data Controller at: email@example.com.
+16. You can ask for a copy of your information we hold about you by writing to us, or contacting the Data Protection Officer at: email@example.com.

 In this policy, where we say ‘cookies’ it can also mean other software that collects data while you use our website.